 When the butter is not foaming anymore, pour about 1/3 cup (80 ml) of the mixture onto the frying pan, or until the bottom of the pan is very thinly covered by batter.

 Cover the pan and bake the crepe until the bottom is light brown and there is no fluid left on top.
 Flip over, and cook until the bottom of the other side has got some color.

 Repeat with remaining mixture, until all done.
 Serve the crepes hot or warm.

 For the best quality of crepes, be sure to use high-quality coconut flour.
 Gritty and flaky coconut flour produces gritty and flaky crepes, and powerful-tasting coconut flour produces dull-tasting crepes.
 The best is to find coconut flour which has almost no odor and is fine, white and smooth.

 You can sift the dry ingredients for the smoothest and guaranteed lump-free result.

-Medium heat produces best results.
-Higher temperatures naturally burn the crepes easily, and with low temperatures you are just wasting your time.
+Medium heat produces the best results.
+Higher temperatures naturally burn the crepes easily, and with low temperatures, you are just wasting your time.